lbastigk/Nebulite/doc/Dictionary.md

 ## I

 **Invoke** - Central object manipulation Class.
 Invokes may be defined as `ParsedEntries` through `JSON` files and attached to any RenderObject.
 On valid broadcast, listen and logical condition, its Assignments and `FunctionCalls` are executed.
-See also: [ParsedEntry](#p)
+See also: [Ruleset](#p)

 ## J